aldivi/caland/README.txt

 #						this name is between the land type and "_output" in these file names; do not include the surrounding "_" characters
 #	ylabel			y label for the plot; this indicates the units and whether it is a difference from baseline
 #	data_dir		the path to the directory containing the caland output files; do not include the "/" character at the end; default is "./outputs"
+#	file_tag		additional tag to file name to note what regions/lts/ownerships are included; default is "" (nothing added)
 #	reg				array of region names to plot (see below)
 #	lt				array of land types to plot; can be any number of available types (all but Seagrass are below as default; All_land is excluded)
 #	own				array of ownerships to plot; can be any number of available types (only "All_own" is the default)